jamf/aftermath/Readme.md

 ```

 ## Usage
 Aftermath needs to be root, as well as have *full disk access (FDA)* in order to run.
 FDA can be granted to the Terminal application in which it is running.
-If using an MDM to deploy Aftermath, FDA can be granted through PPPC in your MDM solution.

 The default usage of Aftermath runs
 ```bash